Teqih/odin/ARCHITECTURE.md

 # Project Architecture Overview

 This document outlines the architecture of the OdinCardClash project.
+If you find any missing or incorrect information in this document, please update it to ensure accuracy and completeness.

 ## Structure